-Building on the great success of the school in the first six years, the School embarked on strategic work to expand opportunities.
-In the winter of 2016, the Board of Trustees approved a new mission and a new name for the School, launching One Schoolhouse, and a new co-ed program: the Online Independent School.
+Building on the great success of the school in the first six years, the School embarked on strategic work to expand opportunities in 2015.
+In the winter of 2016, the Board of Trustees approved a new mission and a new name for the School, launching One Schoolhouse, and a new co-ed program.
 Co-ed courses launched in the fall of 2016 to great success, with higher than expected enrollment.

 One Schoolhouse also became widely known as a leader in the field of personalized learning in 2016-2017, becoming the first fully personalized independent school in 2016.
 And, the School launched programs to help educators at independent schools understand the promise of the field, and publishing articles about the work.

-In 2017, as part of the work in personalized learning, the School committed to two core competencies around which all learning at the School is organized.
+By 2017, the School committed to two core competencies around which all learning at the School is organized.